-SADDAN syndrome is an acronym for (severe achondroplasia with developmental delay and acanthosis nigricans).
-It is an extremly rare condition and as the name stands comprises of skeletal brain and cutaneous anomalies.
+SADDAN syndrome is an acronym for severe achondroplasia with developmental delay and acanthosis nigricans.
+It is an extremely rare condition, and as the name states, comprises a combination of skeletal, brain and cutaneous anomalies.

 The Sakati-Nyhan syndrome, also known as Sakati-Nyhan-Tisdale syndrome or acrocephalosyndactly type III, is an extremely rare type of acrocephalopolysyndactyly.